IVF, Pre-Implantation Genetic Diagnosis, embryo technology and stem cell research. These issues are explored through a series of case studies.

 - The FertilityCare team is fully trained and accredited by FertilityCare and NaProTechnology® programmes to help clients conceive naturally.
 In total, nearly 200 babies have been born through this programme.

-- In the past five years we have responded to six government consultations, three of which (abortion for disability, three-parent embryos, and prenatal screening) directly relate to reproductive technologies.
+- In the past five years we have responded to seven government consultations, three of which (abortion for disability, three-parent embryos, and prenatal screening) directly relate to reproductive technologies.